4Players/odin-unity-demo/README.md

 ### Playback Settings - Distance and Radio Effects

-ODIN relies on Unity's `AudioSource` Components to play Media Streams.
+ODIN relies on Unity's `AudioSource` and atmoky's `AtmokySource` Components to play Media Streams.
 We can therefore just use the built in functionality of Audio Sources to adjust the distance at which players can hear each other.
 For any `AOdinUser` implementation (i.e. `OdinDefaultUser` for Radio transmissions and `Odin3dAudioVoiceUser` for Proximity Voice Chat) we can reference a prefab that will be spawned for each
 Media Stream.
 These Prefabs not only have a `PlaybackComponent` on them, but also contain an `AudioSource`.
 So, to change the Playback Behaviour of Media Streams in-game, we have to change the `AudioSource` Settings on the prefab.
+Additionally there is an `AtmokySource` component that offers settings specific to the atmoky True Spatial audio renderer - e.g. directivity settings.
 The Tech Demo uses the prefabs `OdinRadioAudioSource` and `OdinVoiceAudioSource` in the `ODIN-Sample > Prefabs` folder.

 The `OdinRadioAudioSource` prefab simply has a full 2D `Spatial Blend` setting and the `Bypass Reverb Zone` enabled.
 The latter lets us avoid Unity's Reverb Zones, e.g. Echo effects in large rooms.
 The most interesting setting can be found in the `Output` option - here we reference an Audio Mixer Group Controller.
 The Radio Group Controller defines the list of effects that the incoming Radio room Media Streams go through, before being output to the User.
 The combination of these effects creates the Radio's crackling effect, giving Players a more immersive experience.